JamieFristrom/dungeonlife/README.md

 # it's not you it's me

-Some current known problems: some of the images are still missing and the in-app purchases are still wired to the original Game; you'll have to create your own in-app purchases and change the ids in order to let people buy things in yours.
+Known problem: the in-app purchases are still wired to the original Game; you'll have to create your own in-app purchases and change the ids in order to let people buy things in yours.

 If you spot other problems, it's probably because there are other issues running the code in a standalone place.
-You can check my test place https://www.roblox.com/games/4476008779: if the bug happens there too, it's not you, it's me. :)
+You can check my test place https://www.roblox.com/games/4476008779: if the bug happens there too, it's not you, it's me. :) Let me know!